 - One of the key features that you get in Gutenberg editor is table creation.
-You can change style from regular to stripes just through a click.
+You can change the style from regular to stripes just through a click.
 In the previous editor, you needed to install plugins like TablePress to create your table.

 4. Better visual and media-rich content

 - Create the perfect visual representation by adding images and videos along with cover images with headings and upload multiple photos with the help of the gallery block.

 - From Youtube, Facebook, Instagram, Twitter, SoundCloud to Spotify there are multiple embeds available through which you can easily link to various contents.

 - You can easily integrate Google Map locations.

 Reusable blocks are an awesome feature where you can make and name any block you might need to use multiple times, then by just choosing that block from a list, you’ll be able to copy the whole thing in another place.

 One of the perks of using the Gutenberg editor is its mobile responsiveness.
 Compared to the previous editor, you can make edits and changes more quickly and easily.
 It’s easier to use on small screens.

 Different widgets are available within the Gutenberg editor for WordPress.
 You can import these widgets as blocks within your website.

 Now that you know the benefits, it’s time that to know some of the issues the users face with the Gutenberg editor.